frank-w4/Splash-322/README.md

 We did it, we succesfully deployed our prototype and had a 100% success rate.
 Andy and I are thrilled with what we have developed.
 <img src="pictures/IMG_2261.jpg" width="701">

-_To add your own email to the system, comment line 93 and uncomment line 94_